xplosionmind/tommi.space/content/jam/public/Stop highlighting start underlining.md

 Underlining lets you focus on the content, which is what actually matters.

 What about <span style='color:limegreen'>colored text</span> or **bold text**?\
-This is more a matter of [[Design]].
+This is more a matter of [Design](Design.md).
 In general, I prefer when there are less colors; it enhances focus.

 ## Styling